-LGBTQ+ Liaison Officer
+LGBTQ+ Liaison Officers

 In the early 1990's, in an effort to improve community relations, the Dallas Police Department created the Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ+) Liaison position.
 This was created to provide community members with a direct point of contact to help foster positive relationships and address unique safety concerns within the LGBTQ+ community.

 These efforts are focused on serving residents and fellow employees of the Dallas Police Department.
 One of the most important tasks of the LGBTQ+ Liaison position is to conduct training for new police recruits and provide ongoing, updated training for current employees.
-This position's main focus is to help foster an inclusive environment both internally and externally so that all members of the LGBTQ+ community feel safe in reporting issues that may be impacting them.
+This position's main focus is to help foster an inclusive environment both internally and externally so that all members of the LGBTQIA2S+ community feel safe in reporting issues that may be impacting them.

-Through ongoing, proactive community-driven initiatives and engagement, the LGBTQ+ Liaison serves as an advocate for the LGBTQ+ community in an effort to build trust between the Dallas Police Department and the community it serves.
+Through ongoing, proactive community-driven initiatives and engagement, the LGBTQ+ Liaison serves as an advocate for the LGBTQIA2S+ community in an effort to build trust between the Dallas Police Department and the community it serves.